rehierl/node-tree-outliner/1-1-1-graph-theory/1-0-core-definitions.md

 an isomorphism may still exists that maps one graph onto the other.
 If such an isomorphism exists, both graphs are said to be **isomorphic** to each other.

+* (/see/ "category theory" /)

-Note that two isomorphic graphs might have different semantics.
-Because of that, "isomorphic" needs to be understood more in the sense of "structurally" equivalent, whereas "equal" is understood in the sense of "identical".
+Note that two isomorphic graphs may have different semantics.
+Because of that, "isomorphic" is understood more in the sense of "both have the same structure" (i.e. both are **equivalent**), whereas "equal" is understood in the sense of "both represent the exact same graph" (i.e. both are **identical**).

-**TODO** - the above definitions are clear, the following two are not:

-* Two equal graphs may be referred to as being **identical**.
-* Two isomorphic graphs as being **equivalent**.
-* i.e. need to look up the formal meaning of those terms
+**TODO** - does "equivalent vs. identical" represent standard convention?